smashkoala/CarND-Vehicle-Detection/writeup.md

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

+Vehicle image example
+![alt text][image2-1]

+Non-vehicle image example
-![alt text][image2]
+![alt text][image2-2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters such as orientations, pixcels_per_cell and cells_per_block.
+In the end, I just found the combination above gave the training accuracy 99.7 %.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using HOG features of three channels, color features of three channels and spatial features.
+For spatial features, I used 16 x 16 pixel binning dimensions.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search the image area whose Y coordinate is between 400 px and 780 px.
+The cell per step of sliding window is two.
+The cell per block is two.
+I used two size of sliding window.
+One is 64 pix x 64 pix.
+The other one is 96 pix x 96 pix.

+64 pix x 64 pix (One cell is 8 pix.
+Sliding 2 cells(16 pix))
+![alt text][image3-1]

+96 pix x 96 pix (One cell is 12 pix.
+Sliding 2 cells (24 pix))
-![alt text][image3]
+![alt text][image3-2]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?